 The party echoed the presidency’s words “that this is a routine check-up and therefore should not raise alarm.”

 “The African National Congress wishes Madiba well,” said Mthembu, using the clan name which the icon is affectionately known by.

 Mandela underwent treatment for a recurrent lung infection and surgery to extract gallstones over Christmas, during his longest stint in hospital since his release from prison in 1990.

 He was discharged the day after Christmas and was last known to be convalescing at his home in Johannesburg.

-Mandela served one term as South Africa’s first black president after winning historic all-race elections in 1994.
+South Africa’s first black president served one term after winning historic all-race elections in 1994.

-Having spent almost three decades in prison for opposing apartheid, he is revered as the symbol of the country’s peaceful shift into democracy after racist white minority rule.
+He is revered as the symbol of the country’s peaceful shift into democracy after decades of racist white minority rule.

 In recent years he has stayed out of the public eye at his rural home village Qunu in the Eastern Cape.